Leeds Tithing Office in 1995

 Leeds Tithing House

-WCHS-00166 Photo of the interpretive sign at the Leeds Tithing Office
+WCHS-00166 Photo of the interpretive sign in front of the Leeds Tithing Office

 Other WCHS photos: